April 2010

 What Monsieur Ouine says in our time…

-Monsieur Ouine , one of the greatest French novels of the 20th century, provides many answers to the modern world as it goes.
-The few quotes that follow give a glimpse of the Evil insinuated everywhere.
+Monsieur Ouine, one of the greatest French novels of the 20th century, provides many answers to the modern world as it is.
+The following few quotes provide a glimpse of the evil that is everywhere.
+Continue reading

 The virtues of boredom